-Work to renew the M102 water main will involve:
+Work to renew the M102 water main involves:

 - constructing a new 900mm diameter water main through approximately two kilometres of local streets between Paramount Road, West Footscray and Williamstown Road, Yarraville

 - reinstating the area as close as possible to pre-construction condition